Ankcorn/arc-buckets-plugin/readme.md

 ## Usage

-Define as many buckets as you want under a `@buckets` section
+Each bucket you define under the `@buckets` section will be created in AWS.

 ```arc
 @buckets